pluralsight/guides/in-review/front-end-javascript/ionic-2-+-lokijs-+-localforage-progressive-web-app-no-sql-db-and-long-term-storage/article.md

 We're going to allow for saving to file and importing from that file.
 For more info on how LocalForage prioritizes storage, see [http://mozilla.github.io/localForage/](http://mozilla.github.io/localForage/)

 1. _home.ts_ needs a localForage object.
-Add this just below your 'var loki...' code:
+Add this just below your `var loki = ...` code:

 	    var localforage = require('localforage');